 cellblock room feel like home and, finally, here are our best suggestions for move in day.

-After you have moved in and have seen what is available through the dorm and what there’s space for, order from Amazon or make a trip the Container Store or Bed, Bath & Beyond.
+After you have moved in and have seen what is available through the dorm and what there’s space for, order from Amazon or make a trip the Target or Bed, Bath & Beyond.
 There’s one in most college towns for this very reason.